 We're proud that the Upper Cumberland Plateau, home of our middle Tennessee B&B, offers natural scenic beauty, historical significance, hospitality, and friendliness that are unsurpassed.
-Here in Monterey you will want to stop in and visit the Monterey Depot Museum, open year round Monday to Saturday, 10a.m. to 4p.m., and on Sundays from 1p.m. to 4p.m.
+Here in Monterey you will want to stop in and visit the Monterey Depot Museum, open year-round Monday to Saturday, 10a.m. to 4p.m., and on Sundays from 1p.m. to 4p.m.
 Call 931-839-2111 for more info or to speak with Dale Welch - the official unofficial town historian.
 If you need, we have directions here at The Inn.
 After your visit to the Depot you will want to take in some ice cream at DQ.
 Yes - our Cumberland Plateau Bed and Breakfast in Monterey still has one of the few remaining Dairy Queens nearby.
 If you are looking for dinner, and like authentic Mexican fare, then you will want to visit Los Agaves on East Commercial Avenue.
-Their phone number is 931-584-0008 but they do not accept reservations.
+Their phone number is 931-584-0008 but they usually do not accept reservations.
+They do not have a website; however, you may visit their Facebook page.
+Should you be seeking an outdoor music festival, located on 75 acres a few minutes from The Garden Inn B&B, The Old Gray is the Upper Cumberland's newest open-air amphitheater.
+Their premier event was during the 2022 Fourth of July weekend - with additional shows to follow.
+Check out their schedule at https://www.TheOldGray.com.
 Cookeville Tennessee, the Putnam County seat, is home to Tennessee Tech University.
 Fast becoming nationally known for their art and classes is TTU's The Appalachian Center for Crafts, a unique education facility spectacularly located on 600 acres, overlooking Center Hill Lake.
 As in most collegiate towns, there are numerous small restaurants surrounding the university - especially on the south and east sides of the college.
 Worthy of a special visit to Cookeville TN is the fine Italian food and friendly service that you will enjoy at Mauricio's - 931-528-2456.
-On "the Square" we recommend Char, a casual grille - speak with the hostess at 931-520-2427.
-In the Historic Downtown section of Cookeville we look forward to once again recommending Crawdaddy's - a Cajun style restaurant with a seasonal outdoor patio where they will season to your taste - which unfortunately is closed due to a fire late in 2020.
-When they reopen you may also speak with the hostess at 931-526-4660.
+Their website is http://www.mauricioscookeville.com/home.html.
+On "the Square" we recommend Char, a casual grille - speak with the hostess at 931-520-2427 or visit their website at https://chsteaklounge.com.
+In the Historic Downtown section of Cookeville we recommend Crawdaddy's - a Cajun style restaurant with a seasonal outdoor patio where they will season to your taste.
+You may also speak with the hostess at 931-526-4660 or visit their website at http://crawdaddysgrill.com/.
 IF you are a fan of BBQ - and who isn't... three "doors down" and to the right is The Blue Pig where all smoking is done on premises - including chicken.
-Located at 35 W. Broad Street, the restaurant's new hours are Tuesday through Thursday 5-9, Friday and Saturday 5-10, and Sunday 10-2.
-For more information, call 931-854-9970.
+Located at 35 W. Broad Street, the restaurant's new hours are Tuesday through Friday 4-9, and Saturday 11a-9p.
+For more information, call 931-854-9970 or their website at https://www.bluepigcookeville.com.
 A short distance away but still in the Historic Downtown area is a hidden gem named India Palace.
 "Mama" is your hostess and traditional Indian chef.
 Open Monday through Saturday 11a - 2:30p for buffet lunch and 5p - 9p for off-the-menu dinner, if you enjoy authentic Indian cuisine call 931-525-1190.
+If you are interested in a "Classic Pub with New Age Grub" then check out Father Tom's Pub.
+Located at 32 North Cedar Avenue and open Tuesday thru Saturday, 11a-10p.
+Phone them at 931-854-9484 or visit their website at http://www.fathertomspub.com.
+A short walk away on the other side of Cedar is another fine restaurant/bar - 37 Cedar - open Monday through Saturday with varied hours.
+Phone them at 931-400-0137 or visit their website at https://www.37cedar.com.
 Of course, there also are almost every national chain restaurant along Cookeville's Interstate Drive - which is fondly referred to as "Restaurant Row" by the locals.
 Before or after dining at any of these fine restaurants, you might like to stop at - DelMonaco Winery - just west of Cookeville in Baxter, TN.
 Other local wineries include the Stonehaus https://www.restaurantji.com/tn/crossville/stonehaus-winery-/ and Chestnut Hill wineries in Crossville Tennessee.
 Both wineries are open for tasting and tours, although we suggest you check with them for seasonal schedules.
 Chestnut Hill, which is located at Exit 322 of I-40 and is open Monday through Saturday from 9a - 7p, offers live tours by the winemaker, with the last tour suggested to begin no later than 5p.
 Please speak with either a member of the Stryker family, or Traci, at 931-707-7878.

 After your visit to either of these two Crossville TN wineries, we recommend lunch or dinner at a Crossville favorite of ours that opens with limited hours, Forte's On The Square.
 Brothers Ken & John Forte are the owners and they open for lunch Tuesday through Friday from 11a - 2p, and for dinner Friday and Saturday from 4p - 9p.
 Also suggested for lunch or dinner is The Pour House Restaurant, located at 42 North St, Crossville, TN 38555.
 Their "current" hours are Monday 11a - 4p; Tuesday & Wednesday 11a -3p & 4p - 7p; Thursday through Saturday 11a - 3p & 4p - 9p; closed on Sunday - or you may phone 931-456-0066 or visit their Facebook page at http://www.thepourhousecrossville.com/ for updated info.
 Another suggestion for lunch and dinner is The Beef and Barrel Restaurant located at 1112 West Ave, Crossville, TN 38555.
 They are open Monday through Thursday 11a - 8p, Friday & Saturday 11a - 9p, closed Sunday - or you may phone them at 931-456-9211.
 Located next to Chestnut Hill Winery is The Brass Lantern.
 They are open Monday through Saturday 11a - 3p for lunch and 4:30p - 8p for dinner - or you may phone 931-484-7657 for further information.